jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Devil Slayer
 Set: The New Defenders
+**Shadow Cloak**
-Devil-Slayer His Shadow Cloak lets him attack hidden and stunned characters.
+His **Shadow Cloak** lets him attack hidden and stunned characters.
 Treat it as a regular attack (both players can play Plot Twists, Power Up, etc.), but keep in mind the face-down character’s powers are turned off and its team affiliation is not available for things like playing a plot twist.

+When Devil-Slayer and the defender strike each other:

+* Devil-Slayer can be stunned as normal.
+* A hidden character can get stunned as normal.
+(Wound it and change it from ready to exhausted.)
+* If Devil-Slayer’s strike would stun an already-stunned character, just wound it instead.

 # Doctor Faustus
 Set: S.H.I.E.L.D. vs. Hydra